 Perceived Authenticity: the Reason Consumers are Responding Better to KOC Marketing

-KOCs, despite their relatively smaller reach, tend to greatly influence the purchasing decisions of everyday consumers.
+Key Opinion Customers, despite their relatively smaller reach, tend to greatly influence the purchasing decisions of everyday consumers in China market.
 Part of the reason for this is that KOCs are also consumers.

 Nowadays, Chinese consumers are growing in their awareness of authentic endorsements.
 In other words, the public is familiar with the concept of KOLs and how they make money endorsing brands.
 The consumerist dynamic underlying the brand-KOL relationship calls into question any authentic motives KOLs have.

-Many consumers today tend to assign more veracity to the evaluations of KOCs.
+Many consumers today tend to assign more veracity to the evaluations of KOCs in the decision-making process.
 Chinese consumers are now aware that KOCs are not commissioned by any brand.
 As a result, consumers recognize that real usage is the basis for a KOC’s review.